 Finally, Harriet is not too worried about the fact that this international success might be thwarted by an impending Brexit.
 “It is of course a daunting proposition for many entrepreneurs in Great Britain, but hopefully it will only be an obstacle on a practical level and not effect our relationship with our customers.
 We’ve always felt completely European, embracing our great influences from the European mainland such as the Bauhaus, The Wiener Werkstätte and a whole host of wonderful European artists...

-If you happen passing through Antwerp on 21 and 22 September, make sure you catch some of Wallace Sewell's wonderful designs at Design Loves Craft.
+If you happen passing through Antwerp between 28 November and 21 December, make sure you catch some of Wallace Sewell's wonderful designs at Design Loves Craft.